y0soro/Unity.IMGUI.HiDPI.Patcher/README.md

 in `OnGUI()` callback, all following UI draws would have UI scaled by `2.0` automatically.

-And events like mouse position would still works.
+And GUI events like current mouse position would still works.
 It's that simple.

 However if UI component draws elements with absolute size referencing screen rectangle, those elements would probably overflow out of the screen.